 Combining Community Care Foster Families, ARCH, Assisted Living Facilities, SNF and ICF there are 8,638 beds providing different levels of care.
 Because only Community Care Foster Families and ARCH provide vacancy numbers it is difficult to determine if there are too many or too few of this type of residential care in Hawai'i.

-Agencies serving populations with special needs are unable to provide an estimate of independent housing units that are needed for these groups.
-Acknowledging the many challenges outlined above in determining the number of housing units needed to accommodate Hawai'i's special needs population, Table 47 provides an estimated number of units needed between 2016 and 2020.
+Acknowledging the many challenges outlined above in determining the number of housing units needed to accommodate Hawai'i's special needs population, Table 46 provides the estimated number of units needed between 2015 and 2025.